twhiston/d7-fluent-validator/Readme.md

-# Px_DrushOptionValidator
+# Fluent Validator

 Validating inputs is boring!
 This is a quick wrapper to standardize validation procedures.
-It was made for drupal input, but you could use it anywhere.
+It was made for drupal form input, but you could use it anywhere.
 If you have standard validation classes to contribute that would be awesome.

 You can add your own Validation routines and pass them to the factory by using the fully qualified namespace as the name.